Zero-Downtime Migrations: The Expand-Contract Pattern

 The Lock Problem

 Most DDL operations acquire exclusive locks.
-While you hold that lock, every other query on that table waits—reads, writes, everything.
+While you hold that lock, every other query on that table waits — reads, writes, everything.
 On a small table, nobody notices.
 On a table with tens of millions of rows, the lock can persist for minutes while the database rewrites data or rebuilds indexes.

-Here’s what happens when you run ALTER TABLE users ADD COLUMN status VARCHAR(20) DEFAULT 'active' on older PostgreSQL (pre-11): the database acquires an ACCESS EXCLUSIVE lock, rewrites the entire table to add the column with the default value, rebuilds indexes, then finally releases the lock.
+Here’s what happens when you run ALTER TABLE users ADD COLUMN status VARCHAR(20) DEFAULT 'active' on older PostgreSQL (pre-v11): the database acquires an ACCESS EXCLUSIVE lock, rewrites the entire table to add the column with the default value, rebuilds indexes, then finally releases the lock.
 During that rewrite, every application thread trying to touch that table blocks.
 Connection pools fill up with waiting queries.
 Those queries eventually timeout.
 The timeouts cascade through your application as dependent operations fail.

-Figure: Table lock during migration blocks all application threads.
+Table lock during migration blocks all application threads.

 The Compatibility Window Problem